Yukun4119/COMP7507_Visualization_2021/README.md

 Extract spatiotemporal pattern of traffic accidents.

-Analyse the feature of traffic accidents and suggest ways to avoid some of the accidents in advance.
+Analyze the feature of traffic accidents and suggest ways to avoid some of the accidents in advance.
 Also, it can help the government make better traffic regulations.

 ### Methodology: